New Zealand Economic Outlook

 New Zealand Economic News

-At its meeting on 8 February, the Reserve Bank of New Zealand (RBNZ) met market analysts’ expectations and kept the Official Cash Rate (OCR) unchanged at a record-low 1.75%, where it has been since November 2016.
-The Central Bank’s latest decision came soon after the Statistical Institute revealed that inflation fell in Q4, moving further from the midpoint of the Bank’s 1.0%–3.0% target range.
+At its last meeting of the year held on 8 November, the Reserve Bank of New Zealand (RBNZ) left the official cash rate (OCR) unchanged at a record-low 1.75%, where it has been since November 2016.

 New Zealand’s labor market tightened further in the third quarter of the year.

 November 2, 2018